Mobile phones and driving safety: Texting

 The scientific literature on the dangers of driving while sending a text message from a mobile phone, or texting while driving, is limited.
 A simulation study at the Monash University Accident Research Centre has provided strong evidence that both retrieving and, in particular, sending text messages has a detrimental effect on a number of critical driving tasks.
 Specifically, negative effects were seen in detecting and responding correctly to road signs, detecting hazards, time spent with eyes off the road, and (only for sending text messages) lateral position.
 Surprisingly, mean speed, speed variability, lateral position when receiving text messages, and following distance showed no difference.

 The low number of scientific studies may be indicative of a general assumption that if talking on a mobile phone increases risk, then texting also increases risk, and probably more so.
 Market research by Pinger, a company selling a voice-based alternative to texting reported that 89% of US adults think that text messaging while driving is "distracting, dangerous and should be outlawed."
 The AAA Foundation for Traffic Safety released polling data in 2009 that showed 87% of people consider texting and e-mailing while driving a "very serious" safety threat, almost equivalent to the 90% of those polled who consider drunk driving a threat.
 Despite the acknowledgement of the dangers of texting behind the wheel, about half of drivers 16 to 24 say they have texted while driving, compared with 22% of drivers 35 to 44.

 Texting while driving received greater attention in the late 2000s, corresponding to a rise in the number of text messages being sent.
 Over a year approximately 2,000 teens die from texting while driving.
-Texting while driving attracted interest in the media after several highly publicized car crashes were caused by texting drivers, including a May 2009 incident involving a Boston trolley car driver who crashed while texting his girlfriend.
+Texting while driving attracted interest in the media after several highly publicized car crashes were caused by texting drivers, including a May 2009 incident involving a Boston tram driver who crashed while texting his girlfriend.
 Texting was blamed in the 2008 Chatsworth train collision which killed 25 passengers.
-Investigations revealed that the engineer of that train had sent 45 text messages while operating.
+Investigations revealed that the driver of that train had sent 45 text messages while at the controls.

 In a 2011 study it was reported that over 90% of college students surveyed text (initiate, reply or read) while driving.
 On July 27, 2009, the Virginia Tech Transportation Institute released preliminary findings of their study of driver distraction in commercial vehicles.
 Two studies, comprising about 200 long-haul trucks driving 3 million combined miles, used video cameras to observe the drivers and road; researchers observed "4,452 safety-critical events, which includes crashes, near-crashes, crash-relevant conflicts, and unintended lane deviations."
 81% of the safety-critical events had some type of driver distraction.
 Text messaging had the greatest relative risk, with drivers being 23 times more likely to experience a safety-critical event when texting.
 The study also found that drivers typically take their eyes off the forward roadway for an average of four out of six seconds when texting, and an average of 4.6 out of the six seconds surrounding safety-critical events.